MrAdrianNilsson/Quarkus-Rest-Client-Stryktipset/README.md

 # svenska-spel Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This project adds the Allow-orgins CORS headers to API from Svenska Spel and acts thereby like aproxy.

 ## Running the application in dev mode